- Find Help

 The White Cross Program also coordinates the Island-wide annual Christmas gift program for members and clients.
 Last year, they distributed approximately 1200 gift cards across the province.
 This process is supported by a network of businesses, organizations, community groups and individuals who generously donate to the campaign each year.

-DONATE TO THE 2022 WHITE CROSS CAMPAIGN
+DONATE NOW TO THE WHITE CROSS CHRISTMAS CAMPAIGN